PKizzle/dns/cmd/atomdns/handlers/global/README.md

 - `log` tells atomdns on how to log:
   - `debug` sets the global log level to debug.
   - `json` enables JSON logging.
-- Wirth `quiet` the banner is not shown in less message in general, query logging is not affected.
+  - With `quiet` the banner is not shown in less message in general, query logging is not affected.
 - The `metrics` property allows setting the listening **ADDRESS** for the promtheus metrics.
 This defaults to `localhost:9153`.
   Without `metrics` no metrics can be scraped as the prometheus server isn't running, i.e. to allow for metrics gathering `metrics` must be enabled in the global section.